 In a related effort, Foundation lawyers make recommendations on whether to draft and file amicus curiae briefs in important cases deciding Wisconsin law.
 The goal is to assure the most meaningful cases are identified and acted upon, rather than rely upon brief opportunities that come to us from the parties to the litigation.
 Briefs are prepared by Foundation lawyers or outside counsel under our supervision.

-To date, the Foundation has filed amicus briefs in three cases:
+To date, the Foundation has filed amicus briefs in:

 - Rock-Koshkonong Lake Dist. et al. v.
 DNR – The facts of the case involved a dispute between the Rock-Koshkonong Lake District and the DNR over state-controlled water levels at Lake Koshkonong.
 However, at issue in the case were fundamental questions of agency authority and the reach of the public trust doctrine.
 The Wisconsin Supreme Court’s decision, which agreed with GLLF’s legal analysis on the public trust doctrine issue, rolled back 40 years of bad law, and is an important precedent for future cases.